-If you are running multiple units on a boat, there are times when you may want to turn off the sonar.
+If you are running multiple units on a boat or using this unit in a car, there are times when you may want to turn off the sonar.
 This command turns off the sonar and stops the chart from scrolling.
 Sonar restarts automatically each time you turn on your unit.